Back to Black (song): Background and composition

 "Back to Black" was written by Amy Winehouse and Mark Ronson with the latter also serving as its producer.
 The track was recorded in three studios – Chung King Studios and Daptone Studios located in New York City and Metropolis Studios in London.

 "Back to Black" was inspired by her relationship with Blake Fielder-Civil.
 He had left Winehouse for an ex-girlfriend, leaving her going to "black," which the listener may take to be drinking and depression.
 "Black" has sometimes been considered as a reference to heroin, but this is inaccurate as Winehouse's heroin use did not begin until after her later marriage to Fielder-Civil (May 2007), as confirmed in the Asif Kapadia documentary.

 "Back to Black" is written in the key of D minor.
 The song explores elements of old school soul music.
 Its sound and beat have been described as similar to girl groups from the 1960s.
 Its production was noted for its Wall of Sound.
 Winehouse expresses feelings of hurt and bitterness for a boyfriend who has left her; however, throughout the lyrics she "remains strong" exemplified in the opening lines, "He left no time to regret, Kept his dick wet, With his same old safe bet, Me and my head high, And my tears dry, Get on without my guy".
 The song's lyrical content consists of a sad goodbye to a relationship with the lyrics being frank.
 Slant Magazine writer Sal Cinquemani suggested that the protagonist's lover may be committed to cocaine instead of another woman.
-John Murphy of musicOMH compared the song's introduction to the 1967 Martha and the Vandellas song Jimmy Mack – noting, though, that it goes to a "much darker place" than the 1967 song.
+John Murphy of musicOMH compared the song's introduction to the Martha and the Vandellas' "Jimmy Mack" (1967) – noting, that "Back to Black" goes to a "much darker place".